collaborative-journalism/handbook/README.md

 - Crowdsourcing and MEchanical Turk
 - Software tools and services overview
 - Newsrooms and open-source development
+- The fear of losing the scoop
+- How to encourage and learn from citizen journalism
 - Case studies

 ## Random examples